Pit Bull Flower Power book

 Choose between signed or unsigned copy, U.S. or International shipping.

-Attention International buyers: please note that the default shipping method is USPS Media Mail, which can take up to 6 weeks.
-If you would like a faster delivery, please consider buying the book from the links below, or contact me to discuss other options (Fedex/UPS).
+Attention International buyers: please note that the default shipping method is USPS Media Mail, which usually takes 2-3 weeks, but can take up to 6 weeks in some cases.
+If you would like a faster delivery, consider buying the book from the links below, or contact me to discuss other options (Fedex/UPS).

 Since the 1980s, pit bulls have been demonized by society and portrayed as hellhounds.
 They’ve become the most feared, hated, and abused of all companion animals.
 Some cities and countries ban them, while the media persist in associating them with viciousness.
 This unjust reputation has sealed the fate of millions of dogs who face prejudice around the world and languish in shelters where they are euthanized at a higher rate.
 In America alone, hundreds of thousands of pit bulls are euthanized every year.